harryyiheyang/TGVIS/README.md

     Noutcome: The sample size of the outcome GWAS.

     L.causal.vec: A vector of candidate numbers of single effects used in BIC.

+Note that `bXest` is the matrix of direct eQTL effect estimates, which can be yielded by SuSiE.
+The concrete estimation procedure used in our data analysis is shown in Tutorial.

 Other optional parameters with robust default choices include: